Home > Blog > How to Become a Correctional Officer in California

-The application for correctional officer is an online process.
-The hiring process is lengthy and can take as long as 12 to 18 months to complete.
+The application for a job as a correctional officer includes an online application process.
+The hiring process is lengthy, and can take as long as 12 to 18 months to complete.

-Once your application has been received, you will be notified within four to six months of the date of your Written Examination.
+Once your application has been received, you will be notified within four to six months of the date of your Written Examination¹.

-Candidates who successfully complete the Written Examination will be scheduled to attend the Physical Fitness Test (PFT) in the following month.
-Candidates will be fingerprinted by Live Scan after they pass the PFT.
+Candidates who successfully complete the Written Examination will be scheduled to attend the CDCR physical test² in the following month.
+Candidates will be fingerprinted by Live Scan after they pass the Physical Fitness Test (PFT).

 Candidates must go through a thorough background investigation prior to their appointment or training as a Correctional Peace Officer.
 Once a candidate’s background investigation has been cleared, the information is sent to the Psychological Screening Unit.
 Candidates will be scheduled for a written Peace Officer Psychological Evaluation (POPE).
 This evaluation consists of a series of questions candidates respond to based upon their personal preferences.
 The information will be used in the Oral POPE.